-44 The RHS defined illicit substances as cocaine, amphetamines, methamphetamine, ecstasy, hallucinogens, heroin or other non-prescription drugs.
-Cannabis, inhalants and salvia were excluded from this analysis of illicit substances.
-The definition of illicit substances is not stagnant.
-As of 2015, the Canadian Tobacco, Alcohol and Drugs Survey defined illicit substances as cocaine or crack, ecstasy, speed or methamphetamines, hallucinogens or heroin.
-Cannabis is a widely used and now legal (since October 17, 2018) substance in Canada; however, its legal status was debated during the development of this survey and report.
+The RHS defined illicit substances as cocaine, amphetamines, methamphetamine, ecstasy, hallucinogens, heroin or other non-prescription drugs.
+Cannabis, inhalants and salvia were excluded from this analysis on illicit substances.
+Definition of illicit substances is not stagnant.
+As of 2015, The Canadian Tobacco, Alcohol and Drugs Survey defined illicit substances as cocaine or crack, ecstasy, speed or methamphetamines, hallucinogens or heroin.
+Cannabis is a widely used and now legal (since October 17, 2018) substance in Canada, however, its legal status was debated during the development of this survey and report.